nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 # Joining the beta network

+!!! tip "Testing is currently ongoing on the beta network for Version 21"
+	Read through this page if you would like to participate, and find the currently selected test cases at the end.

 A few common reasons for joining the beta network include:

 * Learning node setup and management